 'The superintendent of the private school “came to me in a panic because he had been accosted by prominent, wealthy alumni of the school who were Mr. Trump’s friends” and who wanted to keep his records secret, recalled Evan Jones, the headmaster at the time.'

-Roundups of links to stories about Donald Trump (on the Writers and Editors blog):
+Roundups of links to stories about Donald Trump (on Pat McNees's Writers and Editors blog):

-I share links to all my roundups of facts and counter-opinions about Trump's presidencies in several blog posts, partly so nonsubscribers can read articles in the NY Times:
+Links to all roundups of facts, opinions, and counter-opinions about Trump's presidencies in several blog posts:

 ---Trump's first term (blog post highlighting points in NY Times opinion piece, 7-19-24)